11:19am PT by Michael O'Connell

 Insecure did not have the quickest road to air.
 Rae started developing the project with Larry Wilmore back in 2013.
 (He since left to focus on his duties, on camera and off, at Comedy Central's The Nightly Show).
 "HBO's development process took a long time," she admitted, "but it took enough time."

 The discussion of inclusion in Hollywood the last two years has been mostly just that, a discussion.
-So when the trio onstage were asked if they felt an actual sea change, they seemed to agree that it is still far too soon to tell.
+So when the trio onstage were asked if they felt an actual sea of change, they seemed to agree that it is still far too soon to tell.
 "That question can be answered in five years," said Penny.
 "If there are three more Issa Raes and Melina Matsoukases, then yes.
 Time will tell."

 Insecure premieres Oct.
 9.